day-cohort-70/server-side-python-curriculum/book-3-deployments/chapters/DEPLOY_DJANGO_04.md

 ## Generate requirements file

-Run the following command to generate a dependencies file that Digital Ocean supports.
+Only if you are using Poetry to create and manage your virtual environment, you need to run the following command to generate a dependencies file that Digital Ocean supports.
+If you used `pipenv` then you can skip this step.

 ```bash
 poetry export --format=requirements.txt > requirements.txt